samtron1412/docs/misc/game.md

 ## Interactive Challenges
 - Interactive: players have some control over the outcome of games, but film audiences do not.
 - Challenges: players must overcome to win the game.

+### Game Genres

++ Arcade games: where reaction speed is the most important aspect of the game.
++ Puzzle games: where clever thinking is the most important aspect. chess games, etc.
++ Role playing games (RPG): where you steer a character through a dangerous world.
+Diablo, etc.
++ Strategy games: either real-time (RTS) or turn-based.
+Age of Empires, etc.
++ Management games: in which you must build up an empire.
+SimCity, etc.
++ Adventure games: where the story line is rather crucial.
++ First-person shooters.
+Doom, Quake, etc.
++ Third-person shooters: where the player directly controls a game character through a hostile world.
+Tomb Raider, etc.
++ Sport games
++ Racing games
++ Simulators

 ## Challenges
 ### Difficulty